 Placement Opportunities, Requirements and Support (if applicable)

 Not applicable.
-(Church of England Ordinands registered on the BA(Hons) will be completing placements in parishes, chaplaincies etc as part of the Certificate in Ministry programme, which runs alongside the BA(Hons) and other TPS programmes)
+(Church of England Ordinands registered on the BA(Hons) will be completing placements in parishes, chaplaincies etc. during their first two years of study)

 Future Career: Support for Graduates' Future Career Development